 |417||FMR||September||2001||Worcester • Cradley|

 In May 2017, Herefordshire County Council invited operators to submit tenders to operate Service 417 and other services in the Ledbury area.
-First Midland Red Buses Limited won this contract, which also included local Ledbury Service 600, Service 675 running between Ledbury, Colwall, West Malvern and Great Malvern, and Service 676 which runs as a variation to Service 675 running via John Masefield School in Ledbury and omitting Ledbury Railway Station and Wellington Heath.
+First Midland Red Buses Limited won this contract, which also included local Ledbury Service 600, Service 675 running between Ledbury, Colwall, West Malvern and Great Malvern, and Service 676 which runs as a variation to Service 675 omitting Ledbury Railway Station and Wellington Heath.

-Service 417 was previously operated by Astons Coaches of Kempsey with three full return journeys and four short-working journeys each day, but this timetable was simplified for the new contract.
+Service 417 was previously operated by Astons Coaches of Kempsey with three full return journeys and four short-working journeys each day, but this timetable was simplified for the new contract to eliminate the short-working journeys and give an overall reduction in service.
 The contract started on Monday 4th September 2017, which was the date for the start of the new school term, and is for a period of seven years with the option of a review after three and five years.